-- 8.7 The agenda for meetings will be divided into the following parts: - Part 1 Items to which members of the public and press have unrestricted access and during consideration of which the meeting will be open to the public in accordance with sections 50A(1). - Part 2 Items containing Exempt Information (section 50A(4) of the 1973 Act) .
-This part will set out which category of Exempt Information under schedule 7A of the 1973 Act may result in the public requiring to leave the meeting during a debate on the item.
+8.7 The agenda for meetings will be divided into the following parts:

+Part 1 Items to which members of the public and press have unrestricted access and during consideration of which the meeting will be open to the public in accordance with 1973 Act.

+Part 2 Items containing Exempt Information (section 50A(4) of the 1973 Act).

+This part will set out which category of Exempt Information under schedule 7A of the 1973 Act may result in the public requiring to leave the meeting during a debate on the item or which will not be made available to the public

-Although an officer may have indicated that an item contains Exempt Information, we will decide if the public are to be required to leave the meeting when the item is being discussed.
+Although an officer may have indicated that an item contains Exempt Information, we will decide if the public are to be required to leave the meeting when the item is being discussed or whether the public will not have access to the item.

-Part 3 Items containing Confidential Information (section 50A(2) of the 1973 Act).
+Part 3 Items containing Confidential Information (section 50A(2) of the 1973

+Act).
 By law, the public and the press (including co-opted members for this purpose) must not be present when the item is being discussed.

-- 8.8 Any councillor will have the right to have an item placed on the agenda for a meeting, if they give the Head of Resources and Governance notice in writing (setting out the nature of the item) at least seven clear working days before the date of the relevant meeting - 8.9 The final decision on which items will appear on the agenda rests with the Head of Resources and Governance in consultation with the Clerk.
+- 8.8 Any councillor will have the right to have an item placed on the agenda for a meeting, if they give the Clerk notice in writing including by email, (setting out the nature of the item) at least seven clear working days before the date of the relevant meeting - 8.9 The final decision on which items will appear on the agenda rests with the Director of Partnership & Performance in consultation with the Clerk.